wardle/deprivare/README.md

 This will take a few seconds only.

-6. List your installed datasets:
+6. List installed datasets in a database:

 ```shell
 clj -X:installed :db depriv.db